 Mission of the Dance Studies Program

 The Mission of The Dance Studies Program is to offer opportunities for students to develop excellence in creative, performance, and scholarly pursuits at our liberal arts college.
-We strive to provide a diverse learning environment to prepare students for an increasing multicultural society and interconnected world.
+We foster a diverse artistic community marked by mutual respect for the unique talents and contributions of each individual.

 We continue in our endeavor to prepare students for an ever-increasing multicultural world.
-We have been able to do so with our new Assistant Professor of Dance, Dr. Mark Broomfield ‘94, Recipient of the Statewide 2013 SUNY Faculty Diversity Appointment, who embodies the best of what our program represents, and our collaboration with Professor Shahin Monshipour in staging authentic Persian dance, thus providing a diverse cultural experience for our students.
+We have been able to do so with our new Adjunct Instructor Nicolette Ferguson and Associate Professor of Dance, Dr. Mark Broomfield ‘94, Recipient of the Statewide 2013 SUNY Faculty Diversity Appointment, and our collaboration with Professor Shahin Monshipour and the Anthropology Department in staging authentic Persian dance, thus providing a diverse cultural experience for our students.

 Two dance studios.
 Brodie 152, located in Brodie Hall and Schrader 152, located in Schrader Building across from College Union.

 Each studio has heat, windows for fresh air (Schrader), clean sprung dance flooring covered with Marley dance flooring, full-length mirrors, wall-mounted and portable ballet barres, portable air fans, a piano, percussion instruments, sound equipment (dual cassette player, CD player, I-pod jack, turntable for recordings [variable speed in Brodie], VCR DVD player and monitor, VCR and DVD cameras, overhead projectors, women’s and men’s dressing rooms with attached toilets and showers.